 Support, Outsourced, Made In USA?
 Here at Bumblejax we pride ourselves on providing industry leading customer support and keeping every aspect of the process in house in Seattle.
 It appears based on reviews that Fractureme also makes customer support a priority with a strong guarantee with in house production in the US.
 However, there does not appear to be an option for phone or live chat support and email response time is 24-48 hrs according to their website.

 Price.
 Fractureme definitely offers a lower price point for their glass prints vs our face mounted acrylic prints.
 All direct to substrate products will be considerably cheaper since the photo mounting part of the equation is removed which leads to fewer redos and far less difficulty.
-For comparison their largest square print at 23×23″ is $120 while our price at that size begins at $239 and goes up depending on the options you choose.
-If you’d like to compare our acrylic print to a glass print we’d like to offer you a nice 25% discount exclusive for readers of this article.
-Please use the code BjaxGlass25 at checkout.
+For comparison their largest square print at 23x23" is $120 while our price at that size begins at $239 and goes up depending on the options you choose.
+If you'd like to compare our acrylic print to a glass print we have some nice first order discounting (sign up form at lower left of page).

 Are You A Reseller?
 If so we can take 50% off your first order and discounting of 15-20% off every order thereafter.
 We can also blind dropship and even add customized labeling for your orders.
 You can see all that we offer for resellers here.

 Hopefully, this report has provided you with the necessary details to understand the differences photos on glass and our face mounted acrylic prints to make an informed decision.
 If you want to explore the world of acrylic prints further we recommend reviewing our detailed acrylic prints buyers guide as well.
 If you have any questions at all give us a shout!
 We hope to have the opportunity to make you an acrylic print one day.